jasonpereira96/zaya/code-review.md

 ### /views/admin/NewCustomerIntake.vue - (Line 565) `totalApiCalls` is a suspicious variable.

-Instead of using a variable to check whether all your async calls are complete, use `await Promise.all()` instead.
+Instead of using a reactive variable to check whether all your async calls are complete, use `await Promise.all()` instead.